gecko0307/dagon2/doc/resources.md

 TextureAsset loadTexture(string filename, ImageConversionOptions* conversionOptions, TextureCreationOptions* creationOptions, bool cache = true)
 ```

-It decodes files using standard `TextureAsset` class which covers all image formats supported by the engine.
+It decodes files using standard `TextureAsset` class which covers all image formats supported by the engine, relying on SDL3_Image library.
 It also supports compression and can optionally cache textures to DDS files for faster subsequent loading. `ImageConversionOptions` define compression format and some other pre-processing options, and `TextureCreationOptions` is used to initialize a GPU texture:

 ```d
 ImageConversionOptions conversionOptions = {